 Solar Charging :

-We will charge the lithium bank with 4* 400Wp Sunpower solar panels and we are planning to re-use the current 7* 80Wp (560Wp total) Victron panels by putting them on the large bimini over the flybridge .
-This will require a new mounting method which I have figured out (I think) I just need to have it made and it won’t require cutting into the bimini material or alter the bimini (more on that later) .
-If this all works we will have a total of around 2100Wp of solar charging the lithium batteries through 5* Victron 100/50 MPPT solar controllers.
+We will charge the lithium bank with 4* 400Wp Sunpower solar panels and we are planning to keep the current 4* 50Wp (200Wp total) flexible Sunbeam panels which are currently on the hardtop and bimini .
+If this all works we will have a total of around 1800Wp of solar charging the lithium batteries through 2* Victron 100/50 MPPT and 1* 100/30 MPPT solar controllers.
 On a good day I expect to see 150-160A from the solar panels to charge the lithium bank.

 I know there is much ado about alternator charging a large lithium bank and protecting the alternators from going up in smoke due to large charge currents and prevent them from blowing up when the BMS cuts off charging.
 I have learned from several sources, that use the same engines with the same alternators, that the 120A alternators that Yanmar uses have built in temeprature protection, meaning that when the alternator gets too hot the charge current is throttled back to lower the alternator temperature to a more acceptable level and the current then settles to around 40-60A per alternator.
 I believe that this is enough protection for the alternator to ensure it doesnt overheat while charging .

-I expect that with 2100Wp solar *and* an 11kW generator the need for charging with alternators will be minimal , who would want to use the boat engines to charge batteries anyway ? they are very inefficient for charging batteries and the diesel genset was made for this purpose ! (and with the 240A charging current from the Multi’s the generator is much more efficient)
+I expect that with 1800Wp solar *and* an 5 kW generator the need for charging with alternators will be minimal , who would want to use the boat engines to charge batteries anyway ? they are very inefficient for charging batteries and the diesel genset was made for this purpose ! (and with the 240A charging current from the Multi’s the generator is much more efficient)

 Protecting the Lithium bank: